mikemckiernan/GenerativeAIExamples/docs/multimodal-data.md

   - Triton
   - Vector Database

-* - NV-Llama2-70B-RLHF
+* - Mixtral_8x7b for response generation,
+    Deplot for graph to text conversion,
+    Neva_22B for image to text conversion
-  - Not Applicable
+  - nvolveqa_40k
-  - PandasAI
+  - Custom Python
   - QA chatbot
   - NO
   - NO
   - YES
   - NO
-  - Not Applicable
+  - Milvus
 ```

 The following figure shows the sample topology: